 Covid-19 update - For information and updates on the current situation please see the University's FAQs.
-You can also email us on email@example.com with any questions.
-No on campus exams will be held for the May 2020 exam diet, arrangements should be put in place for indidividual course in the coming weeks.
+You can also email us on firstname.lastname@example.org with any questions.

-When will i find out when my exams are?
+When will I find out when my exams are?

 Stressed out Students